E1ila/FarmLog/README.md

 # FarmLog
-Logs loot, monster kills, honor and instances.
+World of Warcraft Classic addon that logs loot, monster kills, honor and instances.
 Know exactly what your farm session has yielded.

 ### What it is for
 You can track your farming session and know how much gold/hour you make.
 Good for general grinding, instance item farming, rep farm, tradeskill work, honor farm, know how many you killed in a rare BoE farm, etc etc.